nios-students/docs/home/start/index.md

     details: All about fees in NIOS.
     link: /wiki/Fees

+  - title: All about TMAs, (FA/SA) PCP, PCP
+    details: Info on assigments, practical examinations and PCP classes.
+    link: /wiki/Exams-Assignments

   - title: Study Materials
     details: Link to Books, PYQS, IMP Ques, Notes and resources for NIOS Exam.
     link: /wiki/Study-materials